Find Grad Schools

 • Nuclear Monitoring Technician

-In 2016, there was an estimated number of 6,900 jobs in the United States for Nuclear Technician.
+In the United States, there were 6,900 jobs for Nuclear Technician in 2016.
 There is little to no growth in job opportunities for Nuclear Technician.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+The BLS estimates 800 yearly job openings in this field.

 undefined